aweber/pg_chardetect/README.md

 The output of convert_to_UTF8(text) is, of course, the input text converted to UTF8, if possible.
 If not possible the original text is returned.

-The query should run without error.
+The query above should run without error.
 The ICU library may or may not report NULL for the charset detection tuple, depending on whether or not it could detect the character set.

+Example usage of the pg_chardetect functions can be found in test-data/pg_chardetect-test.sql, including a trigger function template for automatic conversion as your database accepts writes.
+This technique will bloat your tables during updates, so be sure to (auto)vacuum well and often!

 ### More Tests!